Executive Certificate in Nonprofit Leadership

 gnorton@pprhr.com

-In this presentation, we will discuss key topics, including navigating the complexities of remote work and hybrid models to promoting employee well-being; embracing diversity, equity, and inclusion; and uncovering the keys to
+In this presentation, we will discuss key topics, including navigating the complexities of fast-moving, constantly changing strategic initiatives and the price your culture may be paying for this; the criticality of employee well-being; embracing diversity, equity, and inclusion; and uncovering the keys to elevating employee experience and engagement.
+You'll gain actionable insights that empower you to navigate these transformative challenges effectively.

 Key Learning Objectives: